When to vote?

 The Free Voters Guide is an effort to better inform Texas voters so they can make an informed decision.
 The Free Voters Guide is not an attempt to endorse or oppose any candidate.
 The panel evaluations of the candidates are not endorsements by Texas Values Action.

-Read to find out what you and churches may and may not do.
+Read our page on Rights to find out what you and churches may and may not do.